asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 ### `group_section_init`

 The simplest, and shortest, game state change that is not a Pass, is a Tile that starts its own Section.
 This happens in two occasions: the first move, and whenever a Tile is only adjacent to other tiles via its Separated sides.
 This Tile by definition also starts a new Group.
-This function assumes it is only called when a move is legal.
+This procedure assumes it is only called when a move is legal.

 ```odin
 @(private)